Gabboxl/gtfs-osm-import/README.md

 ## Roadmap

-You can find a link of upcoming features [here](https://github.com/users/Gabboxl/projects/3)!
+You can find a list of upcoming features [here](https://github.com/users/Gabboxl/projects/3)!